Theodore Marier: Life and career

 though as of April 2014, the school's original name has been reestablished.

+During his tenure as choir director, Marier encouraged the composition of new sacred works by contemporary composers for the choir at St. Paul’s, such as Missa Quis sicut te (1962) by Russell Woollen.

 In the 1950s, Marier was a faculty member of the Pius X School of Liturgical Music at Manhattanville College.
 In that capacity, he contributed to editing The Pius X Hymnal (1953; 2nd ed.
 1956).

 In 1966 he was elected president of the Church Music Association of America, succeeding Rembert Weakland.

 After his 1986 retirement from St. Paul's, Marier became Justine Bayard Ward Professor and faculty adviser of the doctoral program in liturgical music and Director of the Center for Ward Studies at The Catholic University of America.
 He was also a member of the board of directors of the Institut für Hymnologische und Musikethnologische Studien, Maria Laach, Germany; and a fellow of the American Guild of Organists.

 Marier also studied at Cambridge University, England, and made recordings with the Boston Symphony under Seiji Ozawa.
 He edited two hymnals: Cantus Populi (1963) and Hymns, Psalms, and Spiritual Canticles (two editions, 1974 and 1983).